The 2025 Status list is live ! View all posts

 Utilizing a local recycling center is the optimal method to dispose of an old mouse.
 Additionally, you should examine the manufacturer’s website for any recycling programs.

 For example, Logitech has a global recycling initiative to reduce e-waste.
-Dell has mail-back programs and a partnership with Goodwill locations in the United States that accepts the return of computers and computer accessories.
+Dell has mail-back programs and a partnership with Goodwill locations in the United States that accept the return of computers and computer accessories.

 Is your aging mouse still functional?
 Freecycling is more environmentally friendly than recycling.
 Please locate a local freecycling chapter or a website where a new user can be found.